-The total volume of sea-filling required in the area will total 1,200,000 m3.
-In the contract, Terramare will perform dredging of soft sediment and other, thin-layer dredging.
+The total volume of sea-filling required in the area totals 1,200,000 m3.
+In the contract, Terramare performed dredging of soft sediment and other, thin-layer dredging.

-“For the new residential area, the filling work will be performed from the sea and the shore,” says Project Manager Jani Vyyryläinen of Terramare.
-During the last open water season, the rock waste sea-filling of the first phase of the project was carried out off Hernesaari and at Melkki.
-During this and next year, second-phase filling work will be completed as blasted rock is delivered,” explains Vyyryläinen.
+“For the new residential area, the filling work was performed from the sea and the shore,” says Project Manager Jani Vyyryläinen of Terramare.
+During the open water season 2020, the rock waste sea-filling of the first phase of the project was carried out off Hernesaari and at Melkki.
+During 2021-2022, second-phase filling work was completed,” explains Vyyryläinen.

-Blasted rock has been brought by sea from the Vuosaari fairway project: in this way, it is possible to utilise the blasted rock generated in connection with the deepening of the Vuosaari waterway, reducing the carbon footprint.
+Blasted rock was brought by sea from the Vuosaari fairway project: in this way, it was possible to utilise the blasted rock generated in connection with the deepening of the Vuosaari waterway, reducing the carbon footprint.

 Design smart, implement green

 Sea transport also significantly reduces road transport deliveries through the streets of southern Helsinki.
 Transport by sea on barges from eastern Helsinki directly to the areas to be filled saves the urban environment not only from traffic but also from dust.

 According to the City of Helsinki’s calculations, sea transport is equivalent to around 55,000 truckloads and reduces fuel consumption by 1.5 million litres.
 The monetary saving is around EUR 15 million, while the carbon emissions saved amount to around 3,200 tonnes.

 “In projects like this, it was natural to look for synergies that have positive environmental impacts.
 The contract was completed in January 2022 and from now on the city of Helsinki will continue the preconstruction works, “ says Vyyryläinen with satisfaction.